Positron emission tomography

 During emotion processing tasks, moderate and moderate to low quality evidence suggests decreased activation in the amygdala, parahippocampus, superior frontal gyrus and middle occipital gyrus.
 There is also lower magnitude of activation in the fusiform gyrus, lentiform nucleus, and parahippocampal gyrus.
 During explicit (effortful) emotion tasks, there is decreased activation in the fusiform gyrus, while during implicit (automatic) emotion tasks, there are decreases in the superior frontal and middle occipital gyri.

 During auditory hallucinations, moderate and moderate to low quality evidence suggests increased activation in Broca’s area of the temporal lobe, insula, hippocampus, left parietal operculum, left and right postcentral gyrus, and left inferior frontal gyrus, and decreased activation of Broca’s area, the left middle temporal gyrus, left premotor cortex, anterior cingulate cortex, and left superior temporal gyrus during external auditory stimulation.

 During cognitive tasks and rest periods, moderate to high quality evidence shows a medium to large effect of reduced functional activity in bilateral frontal lobes in people with schizophrenia.
 Moderate quality evidence suggests increased functional activity in the left temporal lobe during cognitive tasks, but no differences between patients and controls during rest periods.

+Moderate quality evidence finds greatest D2 receptor occupancy with haloperidol (92%), then risperidone, olanzapine, clozapine, quetiapine, aripiprazole, ziprasidone, and then amisulpride (85%).
 There may be an association between dopamine receptor occupancy and clinical improvement following treatment with antipsychotic medications.
-Moderate to low quality evidence suggests greatest D2 receptor occupancy with haloperidol (92%), then risperidone, olanzapine, clozapine, quetiapine, aripiprazole, ziprasidone, and then amisulpride (85%).